SamAndPel/grab-stick/README.md

 ## Design
 ./grabstick contains a series of python libraries, each which extracts one element of system data, returning a DICT.
-Main.py runs each of these in parallel using threading for optimal speed, and renders the output to JSON in a folder named for the time and date of the scan.
+Main.py runs each of these, and renders the output to JSON in a folder named for the time and date of the scan.

 The system can be extended by creating more scripts in ./grabstick, and importing them into main.py